AminaAzzmouri/skillfolio-backend/README.md

 - DB config auto-detects Postgres via DATABASE_URL (Neon/Render) or falls back to SQLite
 - Announcements app: list time-bounded announcements (enrollments, discounts) with filters, search, ordering.
 - Facts: lightweight random “Did you know?”
 API for the homepage card (`/api/facts/random/`), owner-scoped admin panel.
+- PDF previews from the backend can be embedded on the frontend via CSP (django-csp) with frame-ancestors allowing your FE origin(s).

 ### 🛠 Planned / Nice-to-have